-Pecan Snowball Cookies are sometimes called Russian Tea Cakes, Mexican Wedding Cookies, and Italian Butter Cookies.
-These shortbread cookie balls are popular throughout a multitude of cultures and you’re bound to find them on a cookie tray throughout the holiday season.
-Another popular variety is to turn these pecan cookies into Pecan Fingers.
+Pecan Snowball Cookies are sometimes called Russian Tea Cakes, Mexican Wedding Cookies, Snowdrop Cookies, Southern Butterballs, Pecan Sandies, and Italian Butter Cookies.
+These pecan snowballs are popular throughout a multitude of cultures and you’re bound to find them on a cookie tray throughout the holiday season.
+Another traditional variety is to turn these pecan cookies into Pecan Fingers.

 Snowball Cookies are one of the most popular holiday cookies and they have been around for decades.
-Every year I get excited about making a big batch of these cookies to share during holiday parties.
+Every year I get excited about making a few big batches of these cookies to share during holiday parties.
+In fact, these cookies get so many requests at my Christmas parties, that I’ve finally shared the snowball recipe.
 Whether you prefer to call them Mexican Wedding Cake Cookies or Russian Tea Cake Cookies, everyone recognizes these shortbread holiday balls dusted in powdered confectioners’ sugar.

 This Mexican vanilla extract is to die for!
 It’s my go-to extract flavor and tastes so much better than typical extract found on the grocery store shelves in the states.
 I even add extra in this recipe because it’s really a flavor I cannot get enough of.